Kong/terraform-provider-konnect-beta/docs/resources/portal_custom_domain.md

 Optional:

 - `custom_certificate` (String) Custom certificate to be used for the SSL termination.
-Requires replacement if changed.
 - `custom_private_key` (String) Custom certificate private key to be used for the SSL termination.
-Requires replacement if changed.

 Read-Only: